 Set up a pen pal exchange with a teacher in another city or country to help kids practice their writing skills while gaining a global perspective.
 Bring the experience to life by ending the year with a Skype chat where kids can finally “meet” their pen pals.

 Source: Sharon Angal, Quatama Elementary

-Technology teacher Melinda Klecker has her students design travel brochures.
+Technology teacher Melinda Klecker teaches fun geography lessons by having her students design travel brochures.
 She asks students to select different states.
-They each research the state and two cities in it to include in the brochure.
-It’s a great way to incorporate writing, technology, graphic design, and geography all in one project.
+They each research their chosen state and two cities in it to include in the brochure.
+It’s a great way to incorporate writing, technology, graphic design, and geography into a single project.

 Anytime fourth grade teacher Julia McIntyre talks about her personal travels, she uses Google Earth to show students the distance between their school and her destination.
 “It really puts it into perspective for them,” she says.
 Now you can also use Google Earth to follow National Geographic Explorers, including those working to protect the oceans through National Geographic’s Pristine Seas initiative.
 Josh Williams’ students explore the Pristine Seas program and use Google Earth to analyze how places around the world have changed over time.

 6. Create autobiographical island maps.